PaddlePaddle/docs/doc/fluid/advanced_usage/development/local_dev_guide.md

 It needs to keep up with the latest code of original git(<https://github.com/PaddlePaddle/Paddle>）before Pull Request.

-Check the name of current remote git with `git remote`.
+Check the name of current remote repository with `git remote`.

 ```bash
 ➜  git remote